7 ways to eat healthier when you're out

 When eating out, vegetables are your best friend.
 They are packed with vitamins and minerals, high in fibre and low in kilojoules.
 Basically they will fill you up with goodness.
 Look for mains that come with salad or veggies, or order some on the side.
 Always ask if you can swap the chips for veggies or salad.
 To build up your healthy cooking skills, watch the Healthy Tips video series here.

 Whether it’s your entree, main or sides there’s a healthy pecking order to the way your meal is prepared.
 Look for food that is steamed, pan-fried, poached, baked, roasted or grilled.
 Deep fried is definitely best avoided.
 Dressings, sauces and gravies are often high in kilojoules and saturated fat – order them on the side so you have more control over how much you consume.
-When roasting vegetables you can use less oil by coating them in a plastic bag, demonstrated here.

 Let’s face it, by this stage you’re probably full.
 You should have stopped three mouthfuls ago.
 But… so… sweeeet.
 Well let’s be realistic; if you just have to go the dessert, you have two tricks up your sleeve.
 Firstly, order something with fresh fruit.